zaripych/webdriver-query/README.md

 ## What this does and why you should use it?

 The library allows you to query whole pages, multiple objects or elements, forms, tables from Selenium WebDriver supported browser using a single query.
+If you have a test that has to load a lot of data from the browser then you can use this library to improve its performance.

+## Features

+- API is similar to Selenium WebDriver sometimes allows seamless replacement for simple queries
+- Fluent interface with hidden promise chaining allows creation of complex queries using single `await`
+- Load the whole page using single query
+- Compose bigger queries using reusable functions
+- Create query once, execute multiple times
+- Smooth the differences between different driver implementations

+## Status - Beta

+The core features are complete.
+The test coverage and quality of the tests are reasonable.

+Future plans:

+- Publish beta package
+- Test in a real test cloud
+- Find open source project, convert to `webdriver-query` and prove value

+## How it works

 **Issue**: back and forth HTTP requests using W3C WebDriver protocol are costly, the API itself doesn't allow batching multiple commands together https://w3c.github.io/webdriver/#commands - tests that deal with a lot of data on the page become very slow